notlonelee/Integrated-Property-Valuation/README.md

 ## Output
-The output comprises a total of 3,000 property listing details and saved to Excel in a csv format
+The [output](https://github.com/notlonelee/Integrated-Property-Valuation/blob/main/Webscraper%20Results.csv) comprises a total of 3,000 property listing details and saved in a csv format